 Sponsors: Sandra Burnette and Bryson Scruggs, Open to Grades 6-8.

 The students on the WRAM staff produce a live broadcast of school news and announcements each day.
-The staff rotates over the four marking periods with five students participating each quarter.
+The staff rotates over the four marking periods with four students participating each quarter.
 The WRAM staff anchor the broadcast, read the news, select the music, and operate the camera.
 Acceptance is based on attendance/tardies, grades, and a recommendation from a homeroom teacher.

 Sponsors: Scot Smith and Julie Lee.
 Open to Grades 7 and 8.